 Insurers on their way to becoming data-driven companies

-How artificial intelligence can revolutionise the customer experience and your product portfolio
+How data and artificial intelligence can revolutionise the customer experience and your product portfolio

-If we think of the availability of data as a treasure waiting to be unearthed, then the insurance industry is in an enviable situation: it has a wealth of data on hand that other industries find hard to beat.
+If we think of the availability of data as a treasure waiting to be unearthed, then the insurance industry is in an enviable situation.
+A wealth of data on hand that other industries find hard to beat.
 Yet, many insurance companies are only just beginning to exploit their treasure.
-In this article we show why it is worthwhile for insurers to actively pursue the path from a data-based to a data-driven company.
+Here's why it is worthwhile for insurers to actively pursue the path from a data-based to a data-driven company.

 Insight in brief

-- Insurances has a wealth of data on hand.
-Most of the data is unused.
+- Insurance companies hold a wealth of data on hand.
+Yet, most of the data remain unused and are not optimised to support business goals.

-- In this article we show why it is worthwhile for insurers to actively pursue the path from a data-based to a data-driven company.
+- Understand why it is worthwhile for insurers to actively pursue the path from a data-based to a data-driven company.

 From data-based to data-driven insurance company